 With an eye to the success of the National Eagle Center just one hour north in Wabasha, Minnesota, Karla started mulling over the idea of creating an Owl Center in Houston.
 After all, there was no facility dedicated to teaching people about owls anywhere in North America, and the Festival had proven there was significant interest in learning about owls.

 In 2008 Karla was awarded a Bush Leadership Fellowship to allow her to conduct a self-directed program of study aimed at creating an Owl Center in Houston.
 She took courses in festival and event management, non-profit management, captive raptor care, and raptor field techniques, as well as touring facilities around the U.S. and England.
-The University of Minnesota also conducted a feasibility study on the project at that time.

 In 2010 Karla acquired a non-releasable pair of Great Horned Owls to use in a captive breeding program as part of a vocal study she is conducting on the species.
 Video of the owls streams live on the internet so people anywhere in the world can watch and help with observations.
 This became the first step in creating the new Owl Center, although it began through the Friends of the Houston Nature Center.